sverrirs/jekyll-paginate-v2/README-AUTOPAGES.md

 * [Example Sites](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples)
 * [Common issues](#common-issues)

-:warning: This feature is still in active development and has not been released yet.
+:warning: Please note, as of December 2016 this feature is still in **active development** and has not been released yet.

 ## Site configuration